On ultrafilter extensions of first-order models and ultrafilter interpretations: Wider ultrafilter interpretations

 Recall also that by Lemma~\ref{partial-pointwise-convergence} (and its proof), the $(X_1,\ldots,X_n)$-pointwise convergence topology on $RC_{X_1,\ldots,X_{n-1}}(\scc X_1,\ldots,\scc X_n,Y)$ can be induced from the product topology on $Y^{X_1\times\ldots\times X_n}$ by the bijection~$\ext$, which takes each $f\in Y^{X_1\times\ldots\times X_n}$ to $\wt{f}\in Y^{\scc X_1\times\ldots\times\scc X_n}$.
 In particular, if $Y=2$ then $\ext$~on relations (identified with their characteristic functions), which takes each $R\subseteq X_1\times\ldots\times X_n$ to $\wt{R}\subseteq\scc X_1\times\ldots\times\scc X_n$, induces the above considered compact Hausdorff topology on $\mathcal P(\scc X_1\times\ldots\times\scc X_n)$.
 Therefore, we have three homeomorphic spaces: the space of subsets~$R$ of $X_1\times\ldots\times X_n$ and its images under the homeomorphisms $\ext$ and~$\cl$ taking $R,\wt{R},R^*$ into each others:

 where

-\begin{q*} Redefine the topology on the set $\RegCl$ as a~restricted version of Vietoris topology (in an analogy with the restricted version of pointwise convergence topology turning out $\RC$ into a~compact Hausdorff space homeomorphic to the product space $Y^{X_1\times\ldots\times X_n}$).
+\begin{question} Redefine the topology on the set $\RegCl$ as a~restricted version of the Vietoris topology (in an analogy with the restricted version of pointwise convergence topology turning out $\RC$ into a~compact Hausdorff space homeomorphic to the product space $Y^{X_1\times\ldots\times X_n}$).
 Note that we cannot use the usual (unrestricted) Vietoris topology since in it, $\RegCl$ is not a~closed subset of the space $\{Q\subseteq\scc X_1\times\ldots\times\scc X_n: Q$~is closed$\}$.
-(Problem~7 in Section~5.) \end{q*}
+(Problem~\ref{prb: 7}.) \end{question}

 \begin{lemma} Let $f$~be the homeomorphism between $ \RClop= \{\wt{R}:R\in\mathcal P(X_1\times\ldots\times X_n)\} $ and $ \RegCl= \{R^*:R\in\mathcal P(X_1\times\ldots\times X_n)\} $ taking $\wt{R}$ to~$R^*$.
 Then we have